-This can come about a number of ways.
-Employees may terminate their contract by resigning, and an employer may terminate the contract by dismissing an employee.
+Although a natural part of employment, the proper process for terminating an employee’s contract is often awkward and contentious.
+This can arise in a number of ways.
+Employees may terminate their contract via resignation, and an employer may terminate the contract by dismissing an employee.

-- The date the employment ends
+- The date the employment ends.

-- Arrangements about holiday and salary
+- Arrangements about holiday and salary.

-- The right to appeal against dismissal,
+- The right to appeal against dismissal.

 - It also allows for payment in lieu of notice (PILON).